sheraff0/spider_test_api/README.md

 - customized user model with additional field;
 - API interface with `django-filter` and `dj-rest-auth` enabled;
 - permissions setup for data access;
+- external API import script, bash-callable with management command (see below);
 - simple Docker config for development.

 Running in local environment: